-One other finding of note in Table 7 is that, once we allow more flexibly for the effects of welfare reform, we find - again, when we define disadvantage based on the share black - statistically significant evidence that the longer-run effect of the EITC is to reduce poverty.
+Another finding of note in Table 7 is that, once we allow more flexibly for the effects of welfare reform, we find - again, when we define disadvantage based on the share black - statistically significant evidence (at the 10-percent level) that the longer-run effect of the EITC is to reduce poverty.
 (The corresponding estimates was negative, but not significant, in Table 5.)
+More generally, we no longer obtain the rather large positive estimated longer-run effects of the EITC on public assistance receipt.
+Finally, the adverse effects of the minimum wage on poverty and public assistance are dissipated in the estimates in Table 7, although almost all of the estimates are positive, and the contemporaneous (adverse) effects remain rather large, while they are weaker statistically.

-Endogenous policy?
+Endogenous Policy?

 Our identification relies on the differential effects on disadvantaged tracts of state-level variation in policy, and we focus on 10-year lags.
 Nonetheless, it is possible, in principle, that policy variation is driven by prior changes in disadvantaged relative to more-advantaged tracts in the outcomes we study.

 If, in addition, there is some persistence in these outcomes, then our estimated policy effects could be biased by this policy endogeneity.
-We address this question by asking whether policy changes can be predicted by past outcomes.43 This of course parallels asking whether there are leading effects of policy that - barring anticipation effects - could point to endogenous policy responses that bias estimates of causal effects.
+We address this question by asking whether policy changes can be predicted by past outcomes.45 This of course parallels asking whether there are leading effects of policy that - barring anticipation effects - could point to endogenous policy responses that bias estimates of causal effects.